19hours/sg-statutes/Acts/Electricity Act.md

 “electricity” means electrical power when generated, transmitted, supplied or used for any purpose except the transmission of any communication or signal;

-“electricity cable” means a length of insulated single conductor or of 2 or more such conductors, whether or not the conductor or conductors are provided with an overall covering for mechanical protection, and all other apparatuses or devices connected thereto;
+“electricity cable” means a length of insulated single conductor or of 2 or more such conductors, whether or not the conductor or conductors are provided with an overall covering for mechanical protection, and —

+(a) all other apparatus or devices connected to the conductor or conductors, as the case may be (including by any remote or wireless means); and

+(b) any data communication cable used to monitor or control the transmission of electricity;

+[Act 42 of 2018 wef 03/05/2019]

 “electricity licence” means a licence granted or extended by the Authority under section 9;

 “electricity licensee” means any person who is granted an electricity licence by the Authority;

-“electricity system” means a system comprising the transmission system and generating stations connected directly or indirectly to the transmission system;
+“electricity system” means a system comprising a transmission system of a transmission licensee and generating stations connected directly or indirectly to the transmission system;

+[Act 42 of 2018 wef 03/05/2019]

 “electronic records” has the same meaning as in the Electronic Transactions Act (Cap.
 88);